atugman/Cloud-Innovation-Summit-Docker/codelab.md

 ![alt-text-here](assets/1-70.png)

 Congratulations!
-You've completed the hands-on portion of this lab!
+If you’ve made it this far, you've completed the primary hands-on portion of this lab!

+Take a moment to consult your instructor.
+Show them your Drift View from the most recent step and make sure you grab some IBM SWAG!

-The remainder of this document is further exploration of SCC to highlight a few additional features and value propositions.
+The remainder of this document is further exploration of SCC to highlight a few additional, unique features.

 ## Phase 2 – Scan the Microsoft Azure Environment

+SecureBank is a Multi-Cloud customer, and is looking for a solution that will provide them a single pane of glass for their Multi-Cloud security posture.
+During their evaluation of the IBM Cloud Security and Compliance Center, their IBM account team helped them explore the Azure integration of SCC.
+Let's explore this with them using the provided Azure environment!

 To save you a bit of time, we’ve already executed the scan of our Microsoft Azure environment.
-This will save you plenty of time waiting for scans to execute, and you can focus on the SCC offering value proposition.
+This will save you plenty of time waiting for scans to execute, and you can focus on learning more about the SCC offering itself.
+Kalin and Gene at SecureBank are thrilled at the processes they’ve streamlined and the ease in which they’re updating their security configurations and avoiding fines in their Multi-Cloud environments!

 Let’s start by reviewing a preconfigured profile that SCC offers for Azure environments.